-Looking for Exchange Online limits for Office 365?
+Looking for Exchange Online limits for Microsoft 365 or Office 365?
 See Exchange Online Limits.

 |Total number of public folder mailboxes||1,000||1,000 is the limit for Exchange Server 2016 CU2 or later.
 Although you can create more than 1,000 public folder mailboxes, it is not officially supported.
 See Create a public folder mailbox.|

 |Total public folders in hierarchy||1,000,000||Although you can create more than 1,000,000 public folders, it is not officially supported.
 For any deployment of 100,000 or more public folders, we recommend reading Considerations when deploying public folders.|

 |Sub-folders under the parent folder||10,000||Although you can create more than 1,000 sub-folders under a parent folder, it is not recommended.
 The limit can be enforced with the FolderHierarchyChildrenCountReceiveQuota parameter on the Set-Mailbox cmdlet.|

 |Folder depth||300||The folder depth is the number levels of nested folders that can exist in one branch of a public folder tree.
 The limit can be enforced with the FolderHierarchyDepthReceiveQuota parameter on the Set-Mailbox cmdlet.|

 |Maximum messages per public folder||1 million||The limit can be enforced with the MailboxMessagesPerFolderCountRecieveQuota parameter on the Set-Mailbox cmdlet.|

 |Maximum individual public folder size||10 GB||This limit doesn't include subfolders beneath a single folder.
 See Configure storage quotas for a mailbox.|